TeseoLou/clancy-nook-walking-tours/README.md

 2. Updated the navigation link to scroll to #about-anchor instead of #about:
 3. Styled the #about-anchor div to create an offset equal to the navbar height:

-This simple but effective trick significantly improved usability and ensured a seamless scrolling experience across my website.
+This simple but effective trick significantly improved usability and ensured a polished scrolling experience across my website.
 This solution was inspired by web design tutor @dereksiuau, whose method of using an offset anchor div provided an elegant and effective approach.

-### **Mini Navbar** (6.3)
+## **6.3.
+Mini Navbar**
 During the development of the website, I implemented a mini navigation bar in the footer to provide quick access to key pages.
 Initially, this component was structured using a div, but after further evaluation, I recognized that a more semantically accurate approach would be to use the nav element, aligning with accessibility and best practices.

 Upon switching the div to a nav, I noticed that the styling I had previously applied was no longer functioning correctly.